JLRipley314/teuk-fortran-2020/README.md

 A Fortran ('08) and python code that solves Teukolsky equation for the linearly perturbed Newman-Penrose scalar Psi4 about a Kerr black hole.
-The code also directly reconstructs the linear spacetime metric in outgoing raditation gauge from the linearized Newman-Penrose scalar Psi\_4, and then solves the equations of motion for the second order Psi\_4.
+The code also directly reconstructs the linear spacetime metric in outgoing radiation gauge from the linearized Newman-Penrose scalar Psi\_4, and then solves the equations of motion for the second order Psi\_4.
 The code evolves fields in the time domain, and spatial derivatives